eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-21_father-and-son.md

 - - -

-This page is synchronized from the post: [Father and Son](https://steemit.com/@deanliu/father-and-son)
+This page is synchronized from the post: ['Father and Son'](https://steemit.com/@deanliu/father-and-son)